pinohu/DYNASTY/ohu-legacy-codex/templates/legal/trust-company-selection-checklist.md

 ﻿# Trust Company Selection Checklist
-## Comprehensive Evaluation for Legacy Trust Administration
+## Comprehensive Evaluation for Dynasty Trust Administration

 Use this checklist to evaluate and select a trust company for your South Dakota Dynasty Trust.